Donderstal/Excel-parser/readme.md

 # campaign-automation
-Node programs that can help with the automation of campaign management
+Node program that can help with the automation of campaign management

 This program is designed to be a time saving application that can process Excel files received from Facebook into a desired format.
-Instaling it might be a little bit challenging, but after installation, usage should be easy enough.
+Instaling it properly might be a little bit challenging, but after installation, usage should be easy enough.

 ## Installing
-Before ex2ex is ready for usage, you need to install some dependencies we need to make the program run properly.
+Before Ex2Ex is ready for usage, you need to install some dependencies to make the program run properly.
 Below is a step-by-step guide to get you to the process.

 ### Opening the terminal
-Ex2Ex will be installed and used through the terminal or command line.
+Ex2Ex will be installed and used through the terminal.
 To get to the terminal, open your Spotlight Search with CMD + Space.
 Then, type in the word 'Terminal' in the search bar.
 After pressing return, the terminal should open.